 Our Wednesday nights are spent walking, lots of walking, listening, encountering God in the kids, each other and ourselves, the boundaries “us,” “them” and God sometimes blurring.
 Our desire is to embody the presence of Jesus and to encounter the presence of Jesus in unexpected places.
 Desired skills will include humility, respect, gratitude, learning, community, prayer.

 Join one of our weekly walks on Wednesday nights from 6-9 PM to listen, love and pray.
-For more information about getting involved, contact Tim Wagner at firstname.lastname@example.org.
+For more information about getting involved, contact David Wilmoth at email@example.com.